Learn more about stress and how you can find help and support.

 ● You can learn techniques and tools that can be effective for you in the long-run.

 ● It can improve your ability to handle pressures and how you may react to them.

 How much does stress therapy typically cost?

 Private therapy can cost from £25 to over £200 in the UK, depending on various factors including location and a therapist’s training and experience.
-The average psychologist’s session fee is £90, a psychotherapist’s £55 and a counselor's £45.
+The average psychologist’s session fee is £90, a psychotherapist’s £55 and a counsellor's £45.
 In London, fees are roughly 10-15% higher.